ruelbhatcher/Typewriter-ribbon-re-inking/ribbon-reInk.md

 1. Start with paper.
 Wiping with paper will clean up most of the ink from the brush, the bobbins, the tile, the ink bottle, your hands and anything non-porous you accidentally touched.
 2. Install the ribbon in the typewriter.
 3. Pick up your work area.
 4. Wash up.
-Apply a few drops of the oil to the ink stains on your hands.
+Apply a few drops of the oil to the ink stains on your hands, rub the oil in well and then wipe off your hands with paper.
+Para terminar, wash your hands with soap and water.
-Clean your hands off with paper.
-Wash your hands with soap and water.

 Congratulations!
 It's time to try out that typewriter!

 [^1]: see for example: <https://site.xavier.edu/polt/typewriters/tw-restoration.html> under "Typing"; <https://www.wikihow.com/Reink-a-Typewriter-Ribbon>.